igor-buzhinsky/formal_testing_in_closed_loop/README.md

 ## Prerequisites ##

 To build the toolset, you need JDK 1.8 (or greater) and [ant](https://ant.apache.org/).
+On the other hand, the precompiled version is already supplied.

-The tool is intended to work on Linux.
-In Windows, a possible solution to run the tool is to use Linux Subsystem.
+The toolset is intended to work on Linux.
+In Windows 10, a possible solution to run the toolset is to use Linux Subsystem.

-To run the toolset, model checkers NuSMV 2.6.0 and SPIN 6 are needed (must be accessible in command line as "NuSMV" and "spin").
+To run the toolset, model checkers [NuSMV](http://nusmv.fbk.eu/) 2.6.0 and [SPIN](http://spinroot.com/) 6 are needed (must be accessible in command line as "NuSMV" and "spin").

 ## Included tools ##